Zen to Go Logo

 Will this massage help me lose weight?

-Are there significant contraindications?
+Are there important contraindications?

 A professional therapist, like those on our team, will always ask you questions about your health before starting.
 The main contraindications are: